fbpx

 Those red chairs!
 Whose jaw could fail to drop the first time you set eyes on those playful yet functional Djinn chairs as Dr Floyd enters the Hilton lobby of Space Station Five on his way to the moon in 2001 A Space Odyssey?

 Kubrick was influenced by ‘a living room that changed colour’ featured in The Hall of Science in the 1964 New York World Fair.
-Kubrick who wanted to use the same effect in 2001’s set design was also influenced by the a magazine article in American Home magazine – ‘Home of the Future’.
+He wanted to use the same effect in 2001’s set design and was also influenced by a magazine article in American Home magazine – ‘Home of the Future’.

 What’s the low down on the Djinn chairs?